allen-joey/packer-ami-ubuntu/README.md

 in the file: `./variables.pkr.hcl`.
 This is also where some defaults are defined.

 Optional, variables can be set in `./release.auto.pkrvars.hcl` or `./overrides.auto.pkrvars.hcl`.

+### Creating AMI

+The AMI is created using packer.

+1. Update the default values of base_ami, subnet_id (with internet access) and security_group_id (allow port 22 from local ip) in the variables.pkr.hcl to match the ones in your AWS account.
+3. cd into the packer folder in the cloned repository.
+4. Run the following commands in order
+    - packer init .
+    - packer fmt .
+    - packer validate . or packer-fmt-validate.sh script
+    - packer build . or packer-build.sh script

+This will provision the AMI in you AWS account.

+Now, you can use the AMI to launch an EC2 instance which will have the web application pre configured and ready to use.

 #### Overrides